The Role of BMI in Disease Risk

 The core question

-Everyone knows that obesity is associated with a long list of diseases — type 2 diabetes, heart failure, fatty liver disease, and many others.
-The association is not in doubt.
-What has been harder to pin down is whether BMI itself is the culprit, or whether it is a proxy for something else.
-Maybe the real drivers are physical inactivity, diet quality, or metabolic factors that tend to travel alongside high BMI.
-If that were the case, telling someone to lose weight might not actually reduce their risk, because they would still carry those underlying factors.
+Obesity is associated with a long list of diseases: type 2 diabetes, heart failure, fatty liver disease, and others.
+The association is clear.
+Pinning down whether BMI itself is the culprit, or whether it proxies for something else, has been harder.
+Physical inactivity, diet quality, or metabolic factors that travel alongside high BMI could be the real drivers.
+If so, telling someone to lose weight might not reduce their risk, because they would still carry those underlying factors.

 Using genetics as a natural experiment

-The tool we used is called Mendelian randomization, and it is one of the more elegant ideas in modern epidemiology.
-The basic logic goes like this: we have identified many genetic variants that influence BMI.
-These variants are assigned randomly at conception — they are not correlated with diet choices, socioeconomic status, or any of the usual confounders that make observational studies tricky to interpret.
+The tool we used is Mendelian randomization.
+The logic: we have identified many genetic variants that influence BMI.
+These variants are assigned randomly at conception.
+They are not correlated with diet choices, socioeconomic status, or any of the usual confounders that make observational studies tricky to interpret.
 So if we find that people who carry more BMI-raising variants also have higher rates of a disease, and if that association disappears once we account for their actual BMI, we have good evidence that BMI is the pathway.
 The gene variants don’t know anything about your lifestyle; they raise BMI, and the disease risk follows.

 We applied this to data from Iceland and the UK Biobank, covering a wide range of obesity-related diseases.